 Chair

-I retired from chartered accountancy at the age of 28 moving, via a masters degree, into the world of international development.
+I retired from chartered accountancy at the age of 28 moving, via a master's degree, into the world of international development.
 For the next decade I worked with a number of international NGOs in Africa and Asia.
 In 1998 I joined the UK Department for International Development where I worked in Whitehall and in lower and middle-income countries in the Middle East, Africa and Asia, until retiring in 2018.

 Donald Fleming